jwilber/old_website/_posts/2016-09-30-Writing-More-Efficient-R-Code.markdown

 * Preface the chunk of code you wish to time with `time_start <- proc.time()`.
 This initializes the timer.
 * Add `proc.time() - time_start` to the line just after the end of the chunk of code you'd like to time.
-In this manner, we can think of `proc.time()` as a sort of stop watch; we initialize a timer at the beginning of the code, time the code's duration, then initialize another timer at the end of the code and take the difference between our new timer and our old timer.
+In this manner, we can think of `proc.time()` as a sort of stop watch: we initialize a timer at the beginning of the code, time the code's duration, then initialize another timer at the end of the code and take the difference between our new timer and our old timer.
 The total duration of code is output under the `elapsed` column.

 ```R
 # proc.time() example